 If a career as a CHRO still sounds like the right one for you, the following skills and traits will be critical to landing the role:

 This might be one of the biggest challenges of an HR professional because it is a departure from what you may have experienced in an HR role so far.
 CHROs will be focused on how human capital can best suit the business and be able to read, create and translate a P&L (Profit and loss statement).
 Bottom lines and productivity are key strategic drivers and will be the overwhelming focus.
 People outcomes like engagement and retention will still be critical, but the modern CHRO should be able to see the bigger picture.
 How does talent relate to the organization’s success and goals?
 Do not overlook the needs of your workforce and talent pipeline, just understand how both relate to business goals and financial health.

 Affinity for Strategy

 A CHRO’s job is synonymous with strategy.
 It’s critical a CHRO can see the organization’s bigger picture and how it translates to actionable steps.
-A CHRO is capable of thinking strategically, prioritizing top level concerns while remembering to plan for future issues.
+A CHRO is capable of thinking strategically and prioritizing top-level concerns while remembering to plan for future issues.
 At the same time, the CHRO should be willing to do some of the hard work themselves.
-While the role requires a lot of planning, any good executive will admit that leading by example and working as an equal can pose great reward.
-Succession planning, staffing new offices, regional expansion and product development and selection are all areas where a strategic mindset will benefit a CHRO.
+While the role requires a lot of planning, any good executive will admit that leading by example and working as an equal can pose great rewards.
+Succession planning, staffing new offices, regional expansion, and product development and selection are all areas where a strategic mindset will benefit a CHRO.

 5 Step Guide to Acquiring Employee Buy-In for Better Company Culture